michal-bures/konkr_data/ai-chatter/default.md

 - I have no words for what you just did.
 - Disgraceful!
 - You just made yourself an enemy.
+- It didn't have to be this way.
 - A shameful display.
 - Your dishonor will not be forgotten!
 - You treacherous snake!
 - It's a dog-eat-dog world, isn't it?
 - What an appalling disgrace.
+- My disappointment is immeasurable and my day is ruined.
+- Unbelievable!
+- Outrageous!

 > invaded, suffered major damage, was friendly, not friendly, angry reaction
 - I knew you couldn't be trusted.